0xumarkhatab/SlopeLeverage/README.md

 ```
 Note here we are importing ethers js library for interacting with our smart contract but we have not installed it. <br/>

-Let's install by typing following in terminal and hitting enter
+Let's install by typing the following in the terminal and hitting enter

 ```javascript
 npm i ethers